Hello Panda fans!!!

-I get to have both of my sons with me in this photo….look as though I have two personal bodyguard.
+I get to have both of my sons with me in this photo….look as though I have two personal bodyguards.

 The room is mostly brown and beige in colour.
 The nice part is… there is a large LCD television hanging in front of the bed.

-Breakfast was at the spacious and comfortable Cinnamon Coffee House which has a wide variety of buffet spread.
+Breakfast is at the spacious and comfortable Cinnamon Coffee House which has a wide variety of buffet spread.

 Check out this nice 5 star hotel at http://www.oneworldhotel.com.my/ if you are planning a holiday in Kuala Lumpur.

-Tags: 1 Utama, 5 Star, Bed Breakfast, Buffet Spread, Chinese New Year, Chinese Year, Coffee House, Doorstep, Grand Chandeliers, Holiday World, Hotel In Petaling Jaya, Kuala Lumpur, Lcd Television, Marble Flooring, New Year, Nice Hotel, Personal Bodyguard, Shopping Centre, Star Hotel, World Hotel
+Tags: 1 Utama, 1-Utama Shopping Centre., 5 Star, Bed Breakfast, Buffet Spread, Chinese New Year, Chinese Year, CK La, Coffee House, Doorstep, Grand Chandeliers, Holiday World, Hotel In Petaling Jaya, Kuala Lumpur, Lcd Television, Marble Flooring, New Year, Nice Hotel, One World Hotel, Personal Bodyguard, Shopping Centre, Star Hotel, What2seeonline, World Hotel

 This year our eldest son, MY managed to come back from Australia to join us for the family New Year Reunion dinner.
 We had our dinner at two places – Zhong Hwa Restaurant in Cititel Penang on the eve and another one at Tai Thong Restaurant in Kuala Lumpur on the first day.
 Both were set course dinner.